-Just before the latest trailer hit, the last quote that mentions the story came from CEO of Blackbird, Rob Cunningham, in several interviews with IGN.
+Just before the latest trailer hit, there was quote from Blackbird CEO Rob Cunningham from an interview with IGN.
 “Homeworld 3 is the realization of the vision of what we set out to create in the Homeworld series, with modern technology allowing us to push beyond our wildest dreams of large-scale dynamic space combat packed with emotional sci-fi storytelling.
 We could not be more excited to debut the deepest look yet at gameplay with the incredible Homeworld community and the world at The Game Awards.
 We have got a lot more exciting details to share next year as we prepare for the launch of this massive next chapter.”

 They also claim that they learned a lot from the new narrative techniques used in Homeworld: Deserts of Kharak, and believe that style of storytelling to be the future for the series.

 Homeworld 2’s story took place many years after the first game, and Homeworld 3 will also be set after a time skip at a point where the hyperspace gates are beginning to fail.
 Cunningham has said that “We wanted to put a bit of time after Homeworld 2 because we wanted the story to be about the consequences of Homeworld 2.
 As opposed to being a live feed of what takes place immediately after.”